 If the weather isn’t cooperating or you just aren’t interested in being in a boat, I will suggest this bus tour.

-Day 3 Itinerary | Day Trips From Copenhagen
+Day 3 in Copenhagen

-If you rent a car in Copenhagen you will have the option of visiting multiple castles!
+Day trips from Copenhagen!
+If you rent a car in Copenhagen, you will have the option of visiting multiple castles!

-Visit Kronborg Castle
+Visit Kronborg Castle ( UNESCO World Heritage Site)

 Although very representative of Denmark, Copenhagen is far from being exhaustive when it comes to exploring.
-I have found some locations of interests that I would like to share with you.
+I have found some locations of interest that I would like to share with you.
 There are so many day trips from Copenhagen perfect for solo women, and one is Kronborg Castle.

-This tip will save you time roaming around aimlessly looking for help.
+This tip will save you time roaming around aimlessly, looking for help.
 I had trouble with this machine when the credit card I was using didn’t have a pin code.
 The machine would not let me use it.

 Opening Times For Kronborg Castle

 The castle and grounds are open to the public, Tuesday to Sunday from 11 am to 4 pm.
-This castle is extra special for having been immortalized Elsinore, in William Shakespeare’s play Hamlet.
+This castle is extra special for having been immortalized by Elsinore, in William Shakespeare’s play Hamlet.
 If you dare, you can explore the spooky underground caves beneath the castle grounds.
-Look out for bats…though I didn’t see any…

 Visit Frederiksborg Castle

 The castle is located in a town called Hillrød and is open Monday through Sunday from 11 am to 3 pm.
 The grounds of the castle are decorated with beautiful baroque gardens.

-Copenhagen to Sweden a Must-Do Day Trip!
+Copenhagen to Sweden is a Must-Do Day Trip!

 If you have time to check out Stockholm, check out this weekend guide to Sweden!

-Because Copenhagen has an efficient and easy to use the transit system, it is one of the best destinations for solo female travelers.
+Because Copenhagen has an efficient and easy-to-use transit system, it is one of the best destinations for solo female travelers.
 Here is what you need to know:

 The transit information for Copenhagen can be found here.

-There is a handy Transit App called DSB, but to use this app you must have a phone number from the following countries: Denmark, Finland, Faroe Islands, Germany, Greenland, Iceland, Netherlands, Norway, Poland, Sweden or the UK.
+There is a handy Transit App called DSB, but to use this app you must have a phone number from the following countries: Denmark, Finland, Faroe Islands, Germany, Greenland, Iceland, Netherlands, Norway, Poland, Sweden, or the UK.

 To get to downtown Copenhagen via train, obtain your ticket from the ticket machines that are on the right-hand side at the airport exit.
 You will have the option of using the Metro Train or the main train.

 Pay attention when leaving the airport.
 The Metro will be up to the escalator and straight, while the main train will be on your right-hand side and require you to go down the escalator.

-Some of the best advice I have for you in this 3 day itinerary for Copenhagen is to save money is to avoid taxis.
+Some of the best advice I have for you in this 3-day itinerary for Copenhagen is to save money is to avoid taxis.
 They are very expensive, and not necessary.

 Where to Eat in Copenhagen

 If you are a girl who likes spoiling her palate, Copenhagen could surpass your expectations.
 In other words, the cuisine here offers various options to suit every solo female traveler’s taste.

 Best Breakfast in Copenhagen

 Cafe Atelier September has the best avocado toast I’ve ever had.
 Pair that with a damn fine cup of coffee, nom nom!!
 You will find this located centrally close to the famous Nyhavn.

-- Mad & Kaffe is located in Vesterbro, close to the meatpacking district.
+Located in Vesterbro, close to the meatpacking district.
 Mad & Kaffe is a good place if you are a female freelancer traveling on your own.
 They have a concept of ordering dishes in threes or fives.
-The cinnamon bun is a must-order item.

-The Union Kitchen– Presents a variant for everyone and every taste.
+The Union Kitchen presents a variant for everyone and every taste.
 Located very close to the famous Nyhavn.

-Best Bistro Lunch in Copenhagen
+The Best Bistro Lunch in Copenhagen

-- Aamanns is the home of the open-faced sandwich.
+Amman’s is the home of the open-faced sandwich.
 You won’t find this place to be too trendy, but it is a great value for money.
 It shouldn’t be missed.
 You will find it located near the Museum of Natural History

 Vækst is a lovely choice for lunch or dinner.
 It is a higher-end style restaurant with a pre-set menu and al la carte options.
 I highly recommend tasting the cauliflower here!

 Best Bistro Dinner in Copenhagen

-- Høst was a slice of heaven!
+Høst was a slice of heaven!
 The service was very attentive and friendly, and the food, p-e-r-f-e-c-t!
 They had a prefix of either 3 or 5 courses, with wine pairing choices.
 I was delighted with all the extra free dishes they served in between courses.
 Centrally located, and shouldn’t be missed!

 The restaurant is located in the Østerbro neighborhood, a little north of the city center.
 Lots of options for women who are vegetarians.

 Creative dishes paired with crisp and clean wines.
 Because it’s centrally located and close to Metro Station Forum, you should put it on your list.

-- Bæst Swanky environment and the best pizza in Copenhagen!
+Pizza lovers look no further than Baest!
+Swanky environment and the best pizza in Copenhagen!
 Make reservations, bookable online.

 They open at noon and start serving food at 3 pm on weekdays, and brunch on weekends at 11 am!
 They serve an upscale bar food menu that I highly recommend!

-Best of Where to Drink for Solo Female Traveler
+The Best Bars for Solo Female Travelers

 Best Bars in Copenhagen

 I have had the pleasure of drinking in a bar located in Vesterbro.
-This venue is cozy and very cool, located in the basement level of a residential building.
-Great lighting, music and the best beer in the city.
+This venue is cozy and very relaxed, located in the basement level of a residential building: great lighting, music, and the best beer in the city.

 Where to Stay in Copenhagen for 3 Days?

 For Copenhagen, you could spend hours of in-depth research.
 Luckily, if you have ended here, a fellow single woman traveling shares a list of top choices below:

 Best 3 Boutique Hotels in Copenhagen

 Hotel Skt Petri This hotel is mid-size, centrally located minutes from Norreport St. metro station, and stylish.
-The bed was very comfortable, and the bathroom spacious and luxurious.
+The bed was very comfortable, and the bathroom was spacious and luxurious.

 Top 3 Luxury Hotels in Copenhagen

-- Nimb Hotel The Nimb hotel is special like no other as it is in Tivoli Gardens Park.
-High class all the way up to the rooftop pool!
+Nimb Hotel The Nimb Hotel is special like no other as it is in Tivoli Gardens Park.
+High-class all the way up to the rooftop pool!
 A modern and chic hotel is a stunner.

 Nobis Hotel It is fair to say that its royal-like and pristine interiors could make you feel like being in a castle.
 Marble stones and crystal chandeliers make just a tiny portion of the overall majestic atmosphere.
 Service is world-class, along with the dining options.

 Urban House Copenhagen located 2 mins from the central station, this place is a winner.
 Hip and trendy, as well as clean.
 This Urban House runs a good show.
 Check out the bar downstairs, free WIFI, great beer, and friendly staff!

 Wakeup Copenhagen Modern Minimalist hotel with all the amenities.
 Located very close to Central Station and Tivoli.

 If you have more time in Europe and are looking for another city to visit, check out Amsterdam!